ilyamelkov/telegram-bot-service-selling/README.md

   ![DB structure](/ERD.jpg)

 ## **Bot features**
-- Create multiple appointments based on the available time and employee.
+- Create appointments based on available date/available employee.
-- Choose appointment based on available date/available employee.
 - View your upcoming appointments and cancel them if you would like to.
-- View prices for service.
+- View prices for services.

 ## **Possible usage**
 - The data itself can be modified by other people.
 The bot can be reused considering the same database structure.